Scott Shepherd (actor)

-Scott Shepherd is an American film, theater, and television actor, best known for his appearances in the films Side Effects (2013), Bridge of Spies (2015), Jason Bourne (2016) and El Camino: A Breaking Bad Movie (2019), as well as the series The Young Pope and The Last of Us.
+Scott Shepherd is an American film, theater, and television actor.
+He is best known for his roles in the films Bridge of Spies (2015), Jason Bourne (2016), El Camino: A Breaking Bad Movie (2019), and Killers of the Flower Moon (2023).

 Career

 Shepherd began his acting career in theater.
 He has appeared in several productions of The Wooster Group and is also known for his work as narrator in the play Gatz by Elevator Repair Service.

 In 2014, Shepherd appeared in the comedy film And So It Goes as Luke, along with Michael Douglas, Diane Keaton, and Sterling Jerins.
 Rob Reiner directed the film, which was released on July 25, 2014.
 In 2015, Shepherd played a supporting role of a CIA operative named Hoffman in the Cold War-era spy film Bridge of Spies opposite Tom Hanks and Mark Rylance.
-The film was directed by Steven Spielberg, which released on October 16, 2015 by Walt Disney Studios Motion Pictures.
+The film was directed by Steven Spielberg and was released on October 16, 2015, by Walt Disney Studios Motion Pictures.

 Shepherd also played the role of Cardinal Dussolier in the HBO series The Young Pope along with Jude Law.
-He was seen in the thriller film Norman: The Moderate Rise and Tragic Fall of a New York Fixer along with Richard Gere.
+He appeared in the political drama film Norman along with Richard Gere.
 Shepherd had a supporting role as Director of National Intelligence, opposite Matt Damon, in the thriller film Jason Bourne, which was released on July 29, 2016.

+In June 2024, Shepherd starred in Elevator Repair Service's adaptation of James Joyce's Ulysses, which had its world premiere at Bard College.
+In addition to being credited as co-director and dramaturgist, Shepherd played Buck Mulligan and Blazes Boylan.

+Personal life

+In 2012, Shepherd dated actress Marin Ireland when the couple both worked for a Wooster Group production of Troilus and Cressida in London.
+During that period, the two physically fought at home, with Ireland once appearing at rehearsals with a black eye.
+Ireland later expressed disappointment that the Wooster Group did not do more to support her, and has lobbied theater unions to create protocols for handling misconduct.